sujal-0611/MLlabs/lab5.md

 **Questions:**

 1. How does the depth of AlexNet (number of layers) compare to previous networks we've built?
 What are the advantages and disadvantages of having a deeper network?
+  - alexnet - 5 convolo layers , 2-fully connected closed layer , 1- fully connected open(output) layer.
+Deeper networks offer advantages like automatic feature learning and improved performance, they come with computational costs and require careful handling to avoid overfitting.

-2. What's the purpose of using padding in the convolutional layers?
+3. What's the purpose of using padding in the convolutional layers?
+  - In convolutional neural networks (CNNs), padding refers to adding extra pixels (usually zeros) around the input image or feature map before applying convolution.
+    Padding increases the spatial dimensions of the feature map.

 ## Part 4: VGGNet